 which New Orleans won a few years ago because they were able to

 offer five great concessions that we were unable to offer

 aggressive concession strategy.
 And you see that in the bigger

-convention centers, like McCormick in Chicago
+convention centers, like McCormick in Chicago and also Orlando

 and across the United States with the hotels.
 The Gaylord